 Embracing the deep learning revolution: work in progress

 The problem is that, well, that time has gone.
-Deep learning today is powerful enough to become an elephant in the room - it is impossible to ignore its potential use in the business of experiment design.
+Deep learning today is powerful enough to have become an elephant in the room - it is impossible to ignore its potential use in the business of experiment design.
 Our detectors are among the most complex instruments humanity has ever built (if we think e.g. at the ATLAS and CMS experiments at the CERN LHC), but their sheer scale should not intimidate us any more.

 Yes, the number of expert-driven design choices that were required to build CMS count in the tens of thousands, and most of them were great, experience-driven decisions.
 But humans cannot think in 10,000 dimensions, and this means that those choices are not optimal.
 They seek redundancy of the apparatus (as elementary particle interactions are ephemeral and we cannot go back to re-measure them a second time if we screw it up the first time), but redundancy is the exact opposite of optimality.
 They favor symmetrical, easy-to-build-and-understand layouts (e.g. in sampling calorimeters), but the physics of hadron showers in a calorimeter is not symmetric.
-They rely on well-tested paradigms for particle measurement (track charged particles first in a lightweight volume, where preserving the trajectory of particles without perturbing them in dense materials is paramount, and only later destroy both charged and neutral ones in a dense calorimeter), but these are clearly liable to enormous improvements (a dichotomic zero density - high density detector is obviously sub-optimal - it is a singular point in a rich parameter space of measurement solutions).
+They rely on well-tested paradigms for particle measurement (track charged particles first in a lightweight volume, where preserving the trajectory of particles without perturbing them in dense materials is paramount, and only later destroy both charged and neutral ones in a dense calorimeter), but these are clearly liable to enormous improvements (a dichotomic zero density / high density detector is obviously sub-optimal: it is a singular point in a rich parameter space of measurement solutions).

 If we look outside our tiny garden of fundamental science research, what do we see?
 Well, ChatGPT4 and similar large language models today are trained by optimizing simultaneously some 10^12 parameters.
 Why are we hesitant in trying our hand with 10^4?
 As I said, it is a combination of conservativism of the physicists community, and of lack of training and/or interest in deep learning of the community that takes decisions on the building of apparatus.
 But things will change.
 Physicists (even those of the detector builders kind) are non dogmatic -they have this elasticity in their DNA, as any good scientist should- and they will recognize and embrace positive, groundbreaking revolutionary improvements when they see them.
 It takes time to produce excellent examples of how co-design should be carried out, though.